 The evaluation data is divided into evaluation training data and evaluation test data.
 The training data consists of 174 speech files that are two minutes long.
 The test data comprises 2,038 speech files of varying lengths not exceeding 60 seconds.

 The development data is similarly divided into development training data and development test data.
 The training data comprises 60 speech files with durations of two minutes per target speaker.
 The 78 development test data files contain segments of varying length not exceeding 60 seconds.

-No updates are available at this time.
+None at this time.